-‘Death trap’: Israeli forces kill six aid seekers in Gaza City
+‘Death trap’: Israeli forces kill six in new attack on Gaza aid seekers

 The Kuwait Roundabout is between the central area of the Gaza Strip and Gaza City, linking northern Gaza to the south.

-At least 400 Palestinians have been killed in Israeli attacks on aid deliveries.
+More than 400 Palestinians have been killed in Israeli attacks on aid deliveries in recent weeks, according to authorities in Gaza.

 ‘Forbidden’

-Sami Abu Salim, an UNRWA employee, told Al Jazeera that he felt frustrated over the attack as the employees of the aid centre in Rafah have been working around the clock to provide aid to displaced Palestinians.
+Sami Abu Salim, an UNRWA employee, told Al Jazeera that he felt frustrated over Wednesday’s attack on the aid centre and warehouse in the eastern part of Rafah as employees have been working around the clock to provide aid to displaced Palestinians.

 “This [attacking an aid centre] is forbidden.
 We are an international institution,” Abu Salim said.
 “We take all of this [aid] to the elderly and the children.”

-The facility in Rafah is one of the last operating food distribution centres in Gaza, and the UNRWA is calling for an independent inquiry into repeated Israeli attacks on the UN agency.
+The facility in Rafah is one of the last operating food distribution centres in Gaza.

+The UNRWA spokeswoman Juliette Touma told Al Jazeera on Thursday that the Israeli strike caused minimal damage to the supplies, adding that the agency was still distributing aid from the facility after the raid, which killed one of its workers and injured 22 others.

+UN facilities must be protected at all times as mandated by international law, Touma stressed.

 Rights groups say that Israel is using starvation as a weapon of war against Palestinians.